- Competitive Analysis

 Search Engine Optimization (SEO)

-Search engine optimization is the process of altering your website’s code and content in order to rank higher in search engines (like Google), for specific keywords and phrases.
-You need it because 71 percent of B2B researchers begin their research with generic Google searches, and researchers do an average of 12 searches prior to engaging on a specific brand’s site.
+Search engine optimization is the process of altering your website’s code and content to rank higher in search engines (like Google) for specific keywords and phrases.
+You need it because 71% of B2B researchers begin their research with generic Google searches, and researchers do an average of 12 searches before engaging on a specific brand’s site.

 That means you (and your competitors) have 12 opportunities for your website to rank at the top of the search results and grab the attention of a buyer.